 Mardi Gras celebrations run for weeks, and this past weekend we kicked off the festivities with a parade in Mobile.
 Erin and Mike invited us over for some appetizers and cocktails before the parade.

 Since Erin had snacks and drinks covered, I decided I wanted to bring a dessert.
 The traditional way to go would be to make a Mardi Gras King Cake.
 Making cakes from scratch is not really my strong suit, so I thought this might be a total disaster.
 I thought about Mardi Gras colored cupcakes, but that seemed TOO easy.

-The sugar glaze and colored sprinkles on the traditional American king cake got me thinking about some similar looking Christmas cookies my old roommate, Laura, used to make.
-The cookies were anise flavored drop cookies with a sugar glaze and christmas colored nonpareils.
+The sugar glaze and colored sprinkles on the traditional American king cake got me thinking about some similar looking Christmas cookies I love to make.
+The cookies are anise flavored drop cookies with a sugar glaze and Christmas colored nonpareils.

-In the spirt of gateaux des rois, I swapped the anise flavoring for almond extract in Laura’s cookie recipe and came up with a mini multicultural version of the Mardi Gras treat!
+In the spirt of gateaux des rois, I swapped the anise flavoring for almond extract in the Christmas cookie recipe and came up with a mini multicultural version of the Mardi Gras treat!